enonic/lib-react4xp/README.md

 ### jsxPath: how to refer to a React4xp component
 **The jsxPath** is React4xp's internal name for each [Entry](#jsxpath-how-to-refer-to-a-react4xp-component) component.
 When you have the jsxPath, you can use the component from anywhere in a lot of React4xp's methods - including a standalone HTML file.

 The name is derived at build time, from the path of the transpiled react component, relative to a particular target folder in the JAR artifact of your app.
-But make no mistake, `jsxPath` is a _name string_, not a path that can be used relatively!
+But make no mistake, _a jsxPath is a name string_, not a path that can be used relatively (i.e. a jsxPath can't contain `..`, `//`, `/./` or start with `/` or `.`).

 In short:

 - A JSX source file can be **bound to an XP component**, that is, the source file is inside the folder of an XP component, under `<projectFolder>/src/main/resources/site/<component-type>/<component-name>/`.
 The jsxPath will then be _the XP-relative path to the JSX file_ (starts with `site/...`), without the file extension.